 \section{Abstract}

 The fact that robots are getting deployed more often in dynamic environments, together with the increasing complexity of their software systems, raises the need for self-adaptive approaches.
-In these environments robotic software systems increasingly operate amid (1) uncertainties, where symptoms are easy to observe but root causes are ambiguous, or (2) multiple uncertainties appear concurrently.
+In these environments robotic software systems increasingly encounter (1) failures whose symptoms are easy to observe but root causes might be ambiguous or (2) multiple failures appearing concurrently.
 We present \ourartifact{}, a ROS2-based exemplar that enables rigorous, repeatable evaluation of architecture-based self-adaptation in such conditions.
 It implements a sensor fusion semantic-segmentation pipeline driven by a trained Machine Learning (ML) model whose input preprocessing can be perturbed to induce realistic performance degradations.
-The exemplar exposes five observable symptoms, where each can be caused by different root causes and supports concurrent uncertainties spanning self-healing and self-optimisation. \ourartifact{} includes the segmentation pipeline, a trained ML model, uncertainty-injection scripts, a baseline controller, and step-by-step integration and evaluation documentation to facilitate reproducible studies.
+The exemplar exposes five observable failures, each of which can be caused by different faults and supports concurrent failures spanning self-healing and self-optimisation. \ourartifact{} includes the segmentation pipeline, a trained ML model, fault-injection scripts, a baseline controller for further comparisons, and step-by-step integration and evaluation documentation to facilitate reproducible studies.
 The code is available at \url{https://github.com/XITASO/sunset}.